 Liz Rogers, Observer Reporter- May, 2013 Cheryl Martin is mad for gelato, or “Italian ice cream.”
 So much so, in fact, that the pastry chef traveled to Italy earlier this year with the gelato guru himself, Malcolm Stogo, founder of Ice Cream University and renowned expert on all things frozen.
 There, she visited the world’s […]

 About Michael Passalacqua

-Meanwhile lets just say that we are proud Michael Passalacqua contributed a whooping 7 entries.
+But we are proud to say that Michael Passalacqua contributed 7 entries already.

 Michael Bradwell , The Observer Reporter – November, 2009 The Pennsylvania Restaurant Association has named Michael Passalacqua of Angelo’s Restaurant in Washington as the 2009 Restaurateur of the Year.
 According to a press release from the PRA, the prestigious award was presented in recognition of Passalacqua’s excellence in the culinary arts and for his generous […]